fserb/canvas2D/spec/display-list-object.md

 rectHandle.getCommand(); // ["strokeRect", 100, 100, 100, 100]
 ```

-The `update` method removes the command from the display list and replaces it with the equivalent command with the new arguments.
+The `update` method removes the command replaces it with the equivalent command with the new arguments in the DLO.
 Updates do not propagate to a Canvas context until the DLO is drawn on the context or updated into the context as above.

-> _**Why**: DLO anchors allow applications to modify DLOs with memory and performance that scales with the size of the anticipated updates rather than with the size of the DLO.
-This enables applications to update very large and complex scenes without needing to traverse the DLO for lookups or store indexes into the full DLO._
+> _**Why**: "Out of band" handles like this allow applications to modify DLOs with memory and performance that scales with the size of the anticipated updates rather than with the size of the DLO.
+This enables applications to update very large and complex scenes without needing to traverse the DLO for lookups or store indexes into the full DLO.
+Handles also allow the implementation to more quickly parse the information it needs to draw a display list, without interposing IDs or other metadata into the command list._

-> _**Open question**: How to get handles for elements in serialized DLOs?
-Might require IDs in the end._

 ### Text